Johannes Vågsnes

 Johannes Vågsnes (7 March 1923 - 26 February 2012) was a Norwegian politician for the Christian Democratic Party.

-Vågsnes was born in Tromøy.
+Vågsnes was born in Tromøy Municipality.
 He was elected to the Norwegian Parliament from Aust-Agder in 1973, and was re-elected on two occasions.

-On the local level he was a member of Tromøy municipal council from 1951 to 1955, and of its executive committee from 1963 to 1971.
+On the local level he was a member of the municipal council for Tromøy Municipality from 1951 to 1955, and of its executive committee from 1963 to 1971.
 From 1963 to 1971 he was also a member of Aust-Agder county council.
 He chaired the local party chapter from 1956 to 1963.

 Outside politics he worked as a sexton, farmer and school teacher.
 He was active in YMCA and the Norwegian Farmers' Union.